-Schroders Institutional Investor Study analyses the investment perspectives of 750 global institutional investors on the investment landscape, private assets and sustainability.
+Schroders annual Institutional Investor Study analyses the investment perspectives of 770 global institutional investors on the investment landscape, sustainability and private assets.

-The respondents represent a spectrum of institutions, including corporate and public pension plans, insurance companies, official institutions, private banks, endowments and foundations, collectively responsible for $26.8 trillion in assets.
-The research was carried out via an extensive global survey during February and March 2021.
+The respondents represent a spectrum of institutions, including corporate and public pension plans, insurance companies, official institutions, endowments and foundations, collectively responsible for US$27.5 trillion in assets.
+The research was carried out via an extensive global survey during March 2022.

 *Schroder International Selection Fund will be referred to as Schroder ISF throughout this website

 Collective investment schemes are generally medium to long-term investments.

 The value of participatory interests or the investment may go down as well as up.

 Past performance is not necessarily a guide to future performance.

 Collective investment schemes are traded at ruling prices and can engage in borrowing and scrip lending.

 A schedule of fees and charges and maximum commissions is available on request from the manager